Yash-Garg/TelegramCompanion-1/README.md

         The help message used for displaying the command usage
 ```

-When adding the help text please follow the example bellow:
+When adding the help text please follow the example below:

 ```